 The need for energy change is well-established yet there are relatively few people with an effective overview or the multi-disciplinary skills needed to effectively contribute to this complex issue.

-The Master of Energy Change (MEnCh) is a postgraduate coursework program offering you the chance to develop a program of advanced learning suited to your individual interests, skills and aspirations in the area of energy change.
+The Master of Energy Change (MEnCh) is a postgraduate coursework program at Australia's national university, offering you the chance to develop a program of advanced learning suited to your individual interests, skills and aspirations in the area of energy change.

 Graduates can find work in government, scientific research, development and aid organisations, multi-national companies and technology start-ups.
 The MEnCh program is also a pathway to more advanced study.
 Students can also undertake industry placements for course credit by selecting internship subjects within the degree.

 This program has a strong interdisciplinary core focusing on topics such as energy technologies, energy policies and governance, climate change and energy economics.
 The wide range of electives will enable you to explore interests in areas such as specific solar and wind technologies, power systems and microgrids, nuclear technology and environmental decision making.